aws-samples/serverless-patterns/apigw-websocket-mapping-template-authorizer/README.md

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works

-Websocket APIs are commonly used for 2-ways communications between a client and a server (like a chatbot for instance).
-I once came across a scenario where a mapping template was needed, so I thought it could help other people if I published it here.

-The routes `$connect` and `$disconnect` have a proxy integration with their Lambdas.
-The integration for the "sendmessage" route is non-proxy with a Lambda function in the back-end.
+The architecture uses proxy integration for the `$connect` and `$disconnect` routes, each linked to their respective AWS Lambda functions.
+The `sendmessage` route uses non-proxy integration with a backend Lambda function, incorporating a mapping template to pass essential data such as the message body and connection ID.

 The Mapping Template used is this one :
 ```
           {